Lox728/SEITM/README.md

 # SEITM
-A Python project about epidemics propagation in a crowd
+TIPE project - y2021/2022 - in collaboration with J. Racki and H.Bourdais